-Disability Living Allowance (DLA) is a benefit aimed at helping you meet the extra costs of a disability
+Disability Living Allowance (DLA) is a benefit aimed at helping you meet the extra costs of a disability.

-Personal Independence Payment (PIP) is gradually replacing DLA for people of working age (16 to state pension age), although DLA remains for adults in Northern Ireland.
 On this page we focus on DLA for children and tell you if your child could be eligible, how much it is worth and how to claim it.
 Parents and guardians of children in Scotland should now claim Child Disability Payment (administered by Social Security Scotland) instead of DLA.
 Further information on this change can be found on our Benefits for children page.

 DLA aims to help you meet the extra cost of the care that your disabled child may need and the added expense of getting out and about.
 For this reason, it is made up of two components: a care component and a mobility component.
 The Department for Work and Pensions (DWP) administers it.

 Lots of blind and partially sighted children receive this benefit, and we would encourage you to apply on behalf of your child.
-DLA is tax free, is not means-tested and it wont affect any other benefits you already receive, so there really is nothing to lose by making a claim!
+DLA is tax free, is not means-tested and it won’t affect any other benefits you already receive, so there really is nothing to lose by making a claim!

 You can claim DLA if: